5 Things to know about using mobile banking apps safely

 3. Keep a close eye on your phone at all times

-Treat your phone with the same level of attention and care as your precious valuables.
-Never lend your phone to people whom you don’t know – even if they ask it for making “just a quick call.”
+Treat your phone with the same level of attention as your precious valuables.
+Never lend it to people you don’t know — even if they ask for it for making ‘just a quick call’.
 When you are out shopping or dining, don’t leave your phone unguarded.

-This is because hackers can install a tracking app without your knowledge on your device.
-This app once downloaded transmits your keystrokes to the hacker, providing them with sensitive information about your mobile banking account.
+This is because hackers can instal a tracking app without your knowledge on your device.
+This app, once downloaded, transmits your keystrokes to the hackers, providing them with sensitive information about your Mobile Banking Account.

 4. Don’t access mobile banking apps from a public network

-While free WiFi is a great way to stay connected on the go, don’t use it to access your mobile net banking app.
-A hacker may have broken into the free WiFi network and can track all information passed via the network.
-Always use a secure home or office WiFi network for all your mobile banking app usage.
-If you do need to use a mobile banking app beyond the range of a trusted network, switch to your mobile data.
+While free Wi-Fi is a great way to stay connected on the go, don’t use it to access your Mobile Banking app.
+A hacker may have broken into the free Wi-Fi network and may be able to track all information passed via the network.
+Always use a secure home or office Wi-Fi network for all your Mobile Banking usage.
+If you do need to use a Mobile Banking app beyond the range of a trusted network, switch to your mobile data.

 5. Remain secretive

-You may have heard the term, “shoulder surfing.”
+You may have heard of the term ‘shoulder surfing’.
 This occurs when a person looks at your mobile screen in a crowded public space like public transport, parks, cafes and more.
-You never know who is discreetly looking at your mobile phone.
+You never know who is discreetly looking at your phone.

-Stay protected & safe with these mobile banking best practices
+Stay protected and safe with these Mobile Banking best practises

-While there’s no doubt that banks take plenty of measures to ensure mobile banking app security, these best practices can help you stay protected at all times.
-Follow the simple guidelines listed here to keep your online bank account safe from thieves, hackers and prying eyes.
+While there’s no doubt that banks take plenty of measures to ensure Mobile Banking apps are secure, these practises can help you stay protected at all times.
+Follow the simple guidelines listed here to keep your account safe from thieves, hackers and prying eyes.